cnm13ryan/inspect_agents/docs/tools/web_browser.md

 - Avoid navigating to untrusted pages; respect robots and auth requirements.

 ## Troubleshooting
+If you enable browser tools but see a sandbox-related error (e.g., “No sandbox environment has been provided …”), configure a sandbox for your task/CLI run.
+See: ../how-to/inspect_sandbox.md
 - Stale session — Retry with a new session_id or use restart action if available.

 ## Source of Truth